 Or, for free outdoor fun, bring your bat and mitt one of the many Toronto city parks that feature a baseball and softball diamond including Queen Street West’s Trinity Bellwoods Park and Koreatown’s Christie Pits Park.

-Sunday: Cheer on the Toronto Blue Jays at Rogers Centre
+Game day: cheer on the Toronto Blue Jays at Rogers Centre

-When planning your Jays weekend, take note of free souvenir giveaways throughout the season, including replica jerseys and hats and bobbleheads.
+When planning your Jays weekend, take note of free souvenir giveaways throughout the season, including replica jerseys and hats, and bobbleheads.

 Where to eat